 (Adapted from Word Development Forum)

-We need to realize from the outset that conditions will deteriorate at an ever-increasing rate, unless we prioritize environmental issues in our decisions and behaviour.
-We should ask ourselves why did we allow environment deteriorated to its present state?
-The answer to the question lies in our gradual detachment from nature as our reliance on our own inventions increased.
+It is essential to recognize from the outset that environmental conditions will continue to deteriorate at an accelerating pace unless we prioritize environmental issues in our decisions and behavior.
+We must reflect and question why we have allowed the environment to reach its current degraded state.
+The answer lies in our gradual detachment from nature as our reliance on our own inventions has grown.